viur-framework/viur-base/README.md

 python clean-base.py
 ```

-When finished, your repository is disconnected from [base](https://github.com/viur-framework/base) as its origin, and can be configured to point to another origin where your new project lives in future.
+When finished, your repository is disconnected from [base](https://github.com/viur-framework/base) as its origin, and can be configured to point to another origin where your new project will live from now on.
 It still contains the full history of the base repository.
-This might be wanted - if not, make `rm -rf .git` to drop the entire history and start over setting up a clean project with `git init`.
+If you do not want that, do `rm -rf .git` to drop the entire history and start over setting up a clean project with `git init`.

 ---

 ### Switch sub-modules to SSH

-Especially in ViUR development projects or for customer projects created at [Mausbrand](https://www.mausbrand.de/en) that are heavily involved in changes to server and vi, it is necessary to change the HTTPS submodules to SSH.
+Especially in ViUR development projects or for customer projects created at [Mausbrand](https://www.mausbrand.de/en) that are heavily dependend on changes to server and vi, it is necessary to change the HTTPS submodules to SSH.
 This can easily be done for all submodules and their submodules with these few commands:

 ```bash
 # change server